jdavredbeard/jira-graph-viz/README.md

 To run:

 After cloning the repo:
-`pip install -r requirements.txt`
+- `pip install -r requirements.txt`
+- `export FLASK_APP=jira-graph-viz.py`
-`flask run`
+- `flask run`
-Open `localhost:5000`
+- Open `localhost:5000` in browser

 Current Functionality:
-- page loads with nodes representing tickets from jira query and lines representing links between linked tickets within the query
+- enter JQL query in box- page loads with nodes representing tickets from jira query and lines representing links between linked tickets within the query
 - subtasks of tickets within query are represented as links (see color coding of links below)
 - jira key labels (ex.
 EAQ-125)  are hyperlinks to actual jira tickets
 - clicking nodes will add/remove linked issues and subtasks that are not contained in the jira query